 Cut triangle slits out of the liner every 4 inches going around the outside of the foam wreath.

 Hot glue the liner to the wreath.
 Glue slowly around the wreath allowing the glue to thoroughly dry before going on to the next section.
 I used straight pins to hold the liner in place and snug to the foam while the glue dried.
-Repeat with other wreath.
+Repeat with the other wreath.

 Pull and stretch the third coco liner out flat.
 Cut the liner in half with sharp scissors.
-Take one half of the liner, leaving the straight cut side alone and cut a rounded outer ear side out of the liner.
+Take one-half of the liner, leaving the straight cut side alone and cut a rounded outer ear side out of the liner.
 Using this ear as a guide, lay it on top of the other half of the liner and cut an exact copy of the ear out.
 Trim the rears down to suit your wreath size.
 Hot glue them to the back and top of the smaller wreath.

 Add a strip of pink burlap ribbon and tie in a bow.
 Add a few spring picks and hot glue them to the back of the bow.

 Now you can easily buy a pom pom for the tail or simply leave it off.
-I wanted big fluffy tail, so I used my Jumbo Clover 4.5 inch Pom Maker to make one.
+I wanted a big fluffy tail, so I used my Jumbo Clover 4.5 inch Pom Maker to make one.
 See my detailed instructions on how to use the Clover Pom Pom Maker post.
 Hot glue the tail on the bottom of the large wreath.
 Add a hanger on the back by gluing a small piece of twine or yarn between the ears.
 And that’s it!

 He’s so fun and I really liked working with the coco liner.
 It is so easy to mold and stretch into and around objects.
-I am totally going to use it from now on as a alternative to moss.
+I am totally going to use it from now on as an alternative to moss.